dashpay/dips/dip-0006/bls_signature_scheme.md

 | BLSSig | 96 | BLS signature

 Please note that there is no length field before the primitives serialized data.
-This is different from ECDSA signatures where a compact size integere is prepended.
+This is different from ECDSA signatures where a compact size integer is prepended.

 ## Copyright